philipmw/clebs/README.md

 For now, **clebs** assumes you'll execute exactly one task at a time from your plan until the project is finished.
 Thus, the task order and dependencies do not matter.

-The plan's estimated times are in unitless real numbers, just like the evidence times.
+The plan's estimates are in ISO 8601 durations, just like the evidence estimates.

 See a sample plan file at `./test/data/plan.xml`.